 - It shares a similar structure to the nasal decongestant drug tuaminoheptane, which is banned for use in sport.

 - Mr Supplement does NOT inventory or supply supplements containing this ingredient.

 What is 2-aminoisoheptane?

-2-aminoisoheptane is a relatively new stimulant that has begun to appear in a range of pre workout supplements and is said to be a suitable replacement to AMP Citrate as well as the banned stimulant DMAA.
+2-aminoisoheptane is a stimulant that has begun to appear in a range of pre workout supplements manufatured in countries outside of Australia, it is said to be a suitable replacement to AMP Citrate as well as the banned stimulant DMAA.